jtlapp/electron-affinity/README.md

 }
 ```

-We'd also like type-checking on calls made to these APIs from within main.
+We'd also like type-checking on calls made to these APIs from within the main process.
 To accomplish this, put the following in a `global.d.ts` file:

 ```ts
 // src/backend/global.d.ts